Leeds Bradford Airport Taxis and Transfers

 If you are a curry fan then venture 20 minutes west of Leeds for a meal in one of Bradford’s many authentic curry houses.
 Head to Centenary Square to pick for yourself!
 You’ll also find an array of cuisine from all over the world; from Thail and Chinese to Arabic and North African.

-The National Media Museum is one of Bradford’s most famous cultural attractions but there are also museums devoted to Bradford’s industrial past, local and natural history and the Peace Museum, unique in the UK.
+The National Media Museum is one of Bradford’s most famous cultural attractions and well worth a visit.
+There are also museums devoted to Bradford’s industrial past as well as local and natural history such as the Peace Museum, unique in the UK.
 Nearby Saltaire, a UNESCO World Heritage site, is an excellent illustration of a Victorian village and if you are a David Hockney fan you will enjoy seeing the huge collection of his work at Salt Mills.
 Bronte fans will enjoy a trip to nearby Haworth, and the Bronte Parsonage Museum is definately worth a visit.

-The 7 mile trip to Bradford will take around 20 minutes.
+The 7 mile trip to Bradford will take around 20 minutes but you can always double check when booking.